 The Group's risk policies define the overall approach to monitoring and controlling specific risk types.
-Policies are in place for market, insurance, credit, liquidity, operational, and Group risks, defining:
+Policies are in place for each of the Financial and Non-Financial risks, including market, insurance, credit, liquidity, operational, and group risks, defining:

 - risk appetite; - the framework for management and oversight of the risk; and - the minimum control standards and procedures required to ensure that the Group is only exposed to the residual risks set out within the risk strategy.